 • Project Goals: The purpose of this project is Coastal Storm Risk Management and includes a beach fill with a berm and dune, and a periodic nourishment at three year intervals.

-FY16 carryover funds were used to award the 2nd periodic nourishment contract on 14 Dec 16.
-Pumping began in Feb 2017.
-Additionally due Nor'easters that damaged the project in Oct 2015 and Jan 2016 Project Information Reports were completed & approved.
+project in Oct 2015 and Jan 2016 Project Information Reports were completed & approved.
 Under the authority of PL 84-99 FCCE funds were received and used to modify the nourishment contract to complete the FCCE work and nourishment concurrently.
 Pumping began in Feb 2017 and was completed in Jun 2017.

 Storms that occurred in 2016 & 2017 damaged the Hereford Seawall which required repairs.
 FY17 & FY18 Supplemental funds were provided to complete the repairs.
 A contract for the repair was awarded in Jan 2020.
-Work began in June 2020 and completed in Dec 2021.
+Work began in Jun 2020 and completed in Dec 2021.